 From 1999 until 2007, Sarah worked representing the interests of haulage operators, their directors and drivers in the criminal courts, at public inquiries before traffic commissioners and the Upper Tribunal.
 She also prosecuted complex cases for the Health & Safety Executive.

-Victoria Davies, Traffic Commissioner
+Victoria Davies, Traffic Commissioner for Wales

 Victoria Davies was the senior lawyer managing the Legal Transport Team at the Welsh Government until her appointment as Traffic Commissioner.

 Victoria has over 25 years legal experience as a government and regulatory lawyer.
 She worked as a senior advisory lawyer at the Welsh Government for ten years.
 Before that, Victoria spent eight years working for DfT as a senior lawyer for various divisions, including the Road Transport Advisory Division.
 Victoria has also worked in the advisory and litigation teams of the Health and Safety Executive Solicitor’s Office, and as a procurator fiscal depute prosecuting criminal cases in Scotland.

-David Wells, Chief Executive Logistics UK
+David Wells, Chief Executive, Logistics UK

 David is Chief Executive of Logistics UK, one of the biggest business groups in the UK, and the only organisation which represents all of logistics.
 With more than 18,000 members from the road, rail, sea and air industries, as well as the buyers of freight services such as retailers and manufacturers, the members of Logistics UK operate more than half of the UK fleet of HGVs, and consign over 90% of freight moved by rail, and 70% of air and sea freight.